kgabriel-dev/HoloDisplay/README.md

 <li>Lay the tiles edge to edge, so they start forming a circle.
 The connect the edges using some tape.
 Then connect the outer two edges, so your mirror forms.</li>
 </ol>

-Here is an image of a mirror with 4 sides:
+Here is an image of a mirror with 4 sides:<br />
 <img src="https://upload.wikimedia.org/wikipedia/commons/e/e2/Pyramid_holographic_3D_holographic_projection_phone_projector_3D_holographic_projection_3D_mobile_phone_naked_eye_3D_pyramid.jpg" alt="image of a mirror" width="300px"><br />&copy; Image licensed by Karthick98 under the <a href="https://creativecommons.org/licenses/by-sa/4.0/deed.en">Creative Commons Attribution-Share Alike 4.0 International license</a>, uploaded on wikipedia.org.